 2. Ask about the frequency of your payments.
 If you’re only making a single monthly payment, try to switch to a bi-weekly or weekly one.
-Depending on how good you are at budgeting your money, with a higher frequency of cash, you will pay less interest during your mortgage, which will drop years off of it.
+Depending on how good you are at budgeting your money, you will pay less interest during your mortgage with a higher frequency of cash, which will drop years off of it.

-If you are concerned with being able to make more frequent payments, you will need to “find” more money to pay them with.
+If you are concerned with making more frequent payments, you will need to “find” more money to pay them with.
 The secret to this is cutting back current expenses where you can and creating “more” money to work with.

 Here are some ways you can find some extra money to pay off faster:

 Tax Returns – We put a few years down on principal payments using our tax return funds.

 Job Bonuses – Anytime there was a bonus at a job, it was applied towards payments since it wasn’t money that was expected or budgeted for.